← All posts

 • Language: TypeScript (type-safe)

-• CLI Framework: Commander.js
+• CLI framework: Commander.js

 Roadmap

-Current version: v0.1.1
+Current version: v0.1.1.
+Coming soon:

 • Reaction management